-This AMA was conducted on the 11th of september 2018 in the ICO DOG discord channel.
-It can be that certains claims in this post will be outdated by the time that you read this.
+This AMA was conducted on the 11th of September 2018 in the ICO DOG discord channel.
+It can be that certain claims in this post will be outdated by the time that you read this.

 Could you give us a quick review of what Devv is could you tell us a bit about the vision of devv and how you came to blockchain and crypto?

-At Devvio, we have created a protocol that has solved all of blockchain’s biggest challenges – scalability at 8 million transactions per second, a stability solution, fraud/theft/loss protections, privacy that will work within government regulation, inexpensive smart coins etc – we are the only blockchain that has solved all of these problems in a single solution.
-I came to blockchain because I’ve been interested in digital currencies (having come out of the game industry) since the mid 2000’s – one other note I’ll mention before we get started with the first question on the 8m transactions….
-I’ve really liked the ICO DOG community and its philosophy.
-For reference I created a website in 2007 with my last company that had leveling and interactions similar to ICO DOG’s.
-Also we are implementing that same concept with Devvio now too, so not just blowing smoke that I really like the ICO DOG community.
-Community has always been important to me, and the similarities of how we’re growing the community is great.
+At Devvio, we have created a protocol that has solved all of the blockchain’s biggest challenges – scalability at 8 million transactions per second, a stability solution, fraud/theft/loss protections, privacy that will work within government regulation, inexpensive smart coins etc – we are the only blockchain that has solved all of these problems in a single solution.
+I came to blockchain because I’ve been interested in digital currencies (having come out of the game industry) since the mid-2000’s – one other note I’ll mention before we get started with the first question on the 8m transactions… I’ve really liked the ICO DOG community and its philosophy.
+For reference, I created a website in 2007 with my last company that had leveling and interactions similar to ICO DOG’s.
+Also, we are implementing that same concept with Devvio now too, so not just blowing smoke that I really like the ICO DOG community.
+The community has always been important to me, and the similarities of how we’re growing the community is great.

 Could you give is us a brief summary of how devv managed to achieve 8 million TPS and how you are planning to prove this claim?